neninja/neninja.github.io/README.md

 I'm a web programmer and I able to create:

-- Systems to do repetitive stuffs
+- Systems to do especific stuffs
 - Informational simple sites and blogs
 - Web Crawlers to automate data scraping